bitbonsai/carnivoorexperiment.nl/blog/first-days.md

 So, the experiment has started.
 First few days, no real surprises.

 Few cravings, sometimes I miss fruits.
-One of this nights I drank a cup of warm milk, which is outside the protocol.
+A few nights ago I drank a cup of warm milk, which is outside the protocol.
 I was sleepy and will use that as an excuse.

 I'm a bit more tired than usual, and not so energetic.
 Sleep is not normal yet...
 I'm waking up around 3am every night, regardless of the time I go to bed.
 So I just don't get the phone and close my eyes until I go back to sleep.
 I read somewhere that this could be lack of carbs, triggering a cortisol spike around 3am.
 I'm not sure if it's true, though.
 Will keep the protocol and see what happens after one week.